truenas/documentation/content/_includes/TNHardwareGuide.md

 ### Uninterruptible Power Supplies

-TrueNAS provides the ability to communicate with a battery-backed, uninterruptible power supply (UPS) over a traditional serial or USB connection to coordinate a graceful shutdown in the case of power loss.
+TrueNAS allows the system to comunicate with a battery-backed, uninterruptible power supply (UPS) over a traditional serial or USB connection to coordinate a graceful shutdown in the case of power loss.
-TrueNAS works well with APC brand UPSs, followed by CyberPower.
+TrueNAS works well with APC brand UPS, followed by CyberPower.
 Consider budgeting for a UPS with pure sine wave output.
 Some models of SSD can experience data corruption on power loss.
 If several SSDs experience simultaneous power loss, it could cause total pool failure, making a UPS a critical investment.